-The introduction and promotion of productivity-enhancing food crop technologies has been the heart of the SG2000 agricultural program since its inception in 1986.
-The emphasis has been on cereals, which make up 50% of the sub-Saharan African food supply.
-Packages of improved technologies (comprising mainly fertilizer and improved varieties plus crop management information) have been introduced to more than 3 million farmers through extension demonstration plots.
+The introduction and promotion of productivity-enhancing food crop technologies has been the heart of the SAA agricultural program since its inception in 1986.
+Packages of improved technologies (comprising mainly fertilizer and improved varieties, climate smart production technologies and good agricultural practices) have been introduced to more than 3 million farmers through extension demonstration plots.
+The key priority crops are annuals and include among others cereals such as maize, sorghum, millet, rice; oil seed crops such as soya beans, sesame, ground nuts, sunflower, groundnut; legumes (cowpea and various beans) and tuber/root crops such as cassava or sweet potatoes.
+The main production technologies being disseminated within the Farmer Learning Platforms (FLPs) are need-based and include (but not limited to) use of high yielding, drought tolerant or nutritious crop varieties, in combination with recommended and/or site-specific soil organic amendments, fertilizer rates and other good agricultural practices (GAPs) such as proper site selection, land preparation, planting, timely weeding and pest & disease control, soil and water conservation measures etc.).
 Crop yields in these plots have been typically 2–3 times greater than those obtained by farmers.
 Despite this potential, it is unlikely that more than 20–25% of farmers adopted the recommended packages, especially the fertilizer recommendations.
 The packages were just too expensive for most smallholder farmers and access to the inputs was often a serious stumbling block.

-In 2009, SAA began a new effort to introduce a more participatory approach in which farmers work with extension staff to select from a menu of options the kinds of technologies they feel may be most appropriate to their circumstances.
+In 2009, SAA began a new effort to introduce a more participatory approach using community consultation in which farmers work with extension staff to identify their genuine needs and select from a menu of options the kinds of technologies they feel may be most appropriate to their circumstances.
 For example, we are offering two to three options for soil fertility management, some with lower doses of chemical fertilizer combined with greater use of organic sources.
 Technology promotion is now conditioned by a more explicit objective to increase farmer incomes (not just yields and total production).
 Thus, cost and risk considerations weigh more heavily in deciding which technologies to demonstrate.

 SAA is seeking to allocate 70% of our Theme 1 resources to reaching farmers previously not served by extension advisory services, especially women farmers but also resource-poor farmers and those in more remote locations.
 The remaining 30% of Theme 1 resources is directed at the relatively better-off smallholder farmers, who traditionally are ‘net food sellers’ or have the potential to become so.
 Here, the priority is high yield potential and grain quality, with an eye on maximizing value addition and income.
 This work is channeled through farmers’ associations, which are needed for smallholder farmers to engage successfully in commercial markets.